ezsystems/LegacyBridge/INSTALL.md

 ### Install `ezsystems/legacy-bridge`

-`ezsystems/legacy-bridge` contains the libraries previously included in `ezsystems/ezpublish-kernel` in version 5.x.

-It must be installed using Composer.
-Take care to use `^1.3.0` as version constraint, since previous versions lack some important fixes for newer versions of eZ Platform:
+Package can be installed using Composer in the following way:

 ```
-composer require --update-no-dev "ezsystems/legacy-bridge:^1.3.0"
+composer require --update-no-dev "ezsystems/legacy-bridge:^1.5.0"
 ```

 ### Optional: Add missing legacy extensions